zampat/neteye4/monitoring/analytics_dashboards/alyvix/README.md

 ## Alyvix Troubleshooting view

 Provides a detailed view of performance data from Alyvix collected via ITOA streaming architecture.
 [For setup see ITOA](../../../itoa/).
-For each selected testcase a details view (with dots indicating the timestamp) is shown.
+For each selected test case a details view (with dots indicating the timestamp) is shown.
 For each available collector Alyvix, an additional column is shown.

 Setup:
 - Import alyvix_troubleshooting_view.json into NetEye ITOA/Grafana.